chrisfalck/NetworkingP2PJavaServer/readme.txt

 Client: Having completed the handshake, the client sends a bitfield message to the server.
 Server: The server receives the bitfield message and updates the client's connection state object.
+		The server then sends a return bitfield message to the client.